Laser Surgery for Genital Warts

 For women, abnormal cervical cell changes caused by HPV will be treated differently than genital warts caused by HPV.
 Your doctor may recommend certain types of surgery, such as laser surgery.
-For more information about surgical methods to treat abnormal cell changes, see the topic Abnormal Pap Test.
+To learn more about surgical methods to treat abnormal cell changes, see the topic Abnormal Pap Test.

 What To Expect After Surgery

 Recovery time depends on the location and number of warts removed.
-Healing usually occurs within 2 to 4 weeks.
+Healing usually occurs in 2 to 4 weeks.

 For men and women who have had laser surgery, call your doctor if you have any of the following: